 These two theorems are essential for the Schrödinger picture of quantum mechanics, which describes a system by the Schrödinger equation, we have now a one-to-one correspondence of selfadjoint operators which can be seen as Hamilton operators (only special operators will be seen as describing actual physical systems, of course), and semigroups which describe the time evolution generated by the Hamilton operator.

 This shows that the operator generates the semigroup of translations on the real line.
-Now we could, for example, use Stone’s theorem to prove that is selfadjoint by proving that the translation group is strongly continous.
+Now we could, for example, use Stone’s theorem to prove that is selfadjoint by proving that the translation group is strongly continuous.

 (This rather generic title will have to be revised.)

 Nelson’s example shows that the rather involved definition of commutativity of two unbounded operators is well motivated, because a more naive one will have unwanted consequences.
-It is a counteraxample to the following conjecture:
+It is a counterexample to the following conjecture:

 The central idea of Nelson’s counterexample is to replace by a Riemann surface with two sheets, such that walking east, then walking north takes you to one sheet, while walking north then walking east takes you to the other sheet.